The Schwarzian from gauge theories

 \section{Abstract}

 { The continuum of holographic dual gravitational charges is recovered out of the discrete spectrum of~$U(N)$ $\mathcal{N}=4$ SYM on~$\mathbb{R}\times S^3\,$.
 In such a limit, the free energy of the free gauge theory is computed up to logarithmic contributions and exponentially suppressed contributions.
 Assuming the supergravity dual prediction to correctly capture strong-coupling results in field theory, the answer is bound to encode a complete low-temperature expansion of the Gibbons-Hawking gravitational on-shell action, valid well beyond the vicinity of supersymmetric black hole solutions.
-The formula recovers the long awaited Schwarzian contribution at low enough temperatures.
-The computed mass-gap matches the conjectured strong-coupling result obtained by Boruch, Heydeman, Iliesiu and Turiaci in supergravity.
-The {emergent} reparameterizations, broken by the Schwarzian, correspond to redefinitions of the relevant cutoff scale.
+The formula recovers the long awaited Schwarzian contribution at low enough temperatures for certain choices of flows to the continuum.
+One such choice identifies the chemical potentials and thermodynamic charges in field theory with the chemical potentials and thermodynamic charges of the dual black holes.
+For such a flow the computed mass-gap kinematically matches the conjectured strong-coupling result obtained by Boruch, Heydeman, Iliesiu, and Turiaci in supergravity, including small $1/\lambda$-corrections.
+The {emergent} reparameterizations, broken by the selection of the Schwarzian, correspond to redefinitions of the relevant cutoff scale.
 Observations are made regarding the existence of~$\frac{1}{8}$-BPS black holes and how this is in tension with BPS inequalities.
-The RG-flow procedure leading to these results opens the way to understanding the emergence of chaos in gauge theories and its relation to non-extremal and non-supersymmetric black hole physics. }
+The RG-flow procedure leading to these results opens a way to understanding the emergence of chaos in gauge theories and its relation to non-extremal and non-supersymmetric black hole physics. }